This post was first published in 2017 and updated in 2018 with the new Christmas releases.

 What not to watch

 I’ve also thrown in two warnings for good measure.
-If you’re looking for films to AVOID on Netflix this Christmas, I’d put Deck the Halls and Christmas Eve high up on your list.
+If you’re looking for films to AVOID on Netflix this Christmas, I’d put Deck the Halls and Christmas with the Coopers high up on your list.
 Don’t be fooled by their star-studded casts, both of these films were absolutely slated by critics and viewers alike!